NinaHarlacher/ANLP_AuthorshipAttribution/README.md

 - NB_feature_engineering.ipynb

 contains the NB generative model by itself as well as the implementation of different features.
 The function get_features_GM_imp(X_train, X_test) was modified for each feature (the columns of the df accessed, creation of count vectorizers if necessary, stacking the original and added data).
-In the end different combinations of features were tested and documented.
+Different combinations of features were tested and documented.
+Adding keywords as a feature improved our model best.
+The model is used to attribute two controversial plays.

 ### SVM